hasura/graphql-engine/manual/user-roles/faq.rst

 You can create custom roles, and use the admin APIs of Hasura Auth to assign roles to an user.

-You can also use the project console to assign roles to an user.
+You can also use the api console to assign roles to an user.